kaidawe/documentation/Guides/QuickStart.md

 # Introduction

-In this guide you will learn how to setup an account, login to the account, then upload a model from the account through a custom API request.
+In this guide you will learn how to setup an account, login to the account, upload a model from the account through a custom API request, then finally retrieve the results from the upload.

 ## Making an account